imagineLife/nodeWork/pizzaAPI/readme.md

 - Delete account
 - Login & Logout
 	- Creating & Destroying an access token
-- GET Pizza Menu items (when logged in)
+- GET PizzaShop Menu items (when logged in)
 - Fill a 'shopping cart' with menu items (when logged in)
 - Create an Order (when logged in)
 	- input payment method